ytnobody/Yukemuri/packages/create-yukemuri/templates/base/README.md

-# Yukemari Application ♨️
+# Yukemuri Application ♨️

-This is a new PWA built with Yukemari framework powered by Hono + Preact.
+This is a new PWA built with Yukemuri framework powered by Hono + Preact.

 ## Getting Started